-- 2.1 We strive to provide a safe and secure environment where everybody can learn and develop free from anxiety.
-We celebrate the individual and challenge all discriminatory behaviour; no-one will receive less favourable treatment on the grounds of a protected characteristic - 2.2 Pupils will learn the difference between acceptable and unacceptable behaviour, will take responsibility for their actions and be supported in restoring relationships with others - 2.3 Adults will take a consistent and measured approach towards bullying, modelling positive behaviour that we expect from our children
+- 2.1 We strive to provide a safe and caring environment where everybody can learn and develop free from anxiety.
+We celebrate the individual and challenge all discriminatory behaviour; no-one will receive less favourable treatment on the grounds of a protected characteristic. - 2.2 Pupils will learn the difference between acceptable and unacceptable behaviour, will take responsibility for their actions and be supported in restoring relationships with others. - 2.3 Adults will take a consistent and measured approach towards bullying, modelling the positive behaviour we expect from children.

-3 The role of the Governing Body
+3 The Governing Body